Skip Global navigation and goto content

 Environmental Health Program

-In 1999, the Florida Legislature passed Florida Statute 381.0075, regulating the body-piercing industry and authorizing the Department of Health to write rules and regulations to administer the program.
-Chapter 64E-19 of the Florida Administrative Code prescribes the minimum sanitary and safety requirements related to the design, operation, and maintenance of body-piercing salons and temporary establishments.
+Chapter 64E-19, Florida Administrative Code prescribes the minimum sanitary and safety requirements related to the design, operation, and maintenance of body piercing salons and temporary establishments.

 Requirements